Stuck with your renovation plans? Here’s how to proceed in light of the COVID-19 situation. Find out more

 Step 1: Fill In Your Home's Key Stats

 Interior Designer: MET Interior

-By that, we mean your house size (in sqm/sqft), property type (HDB or condo, new or resale?) and the number of rooms renovated.
+By that, we mean your house size (in sqm/sqft), property type (HDB or condo, new or resale?) and the number of rooms you wish to renovate.
 These items play a key part in figuring out right renovation budget range to work with.

 In fact, different factors can result in vastly different budgets.
 Case in point?
 These costing trends below: